Biden’s $600 IRS Taxpayer Reporting Proposal ‘Massive Invasion of Financial Privacy’: Bank Association Exec

 “While the stated goal of this vast data collection is to uncover tax dodging by the wealthy, this proposal is not remotely targeted to that purpose or that population,” they argued.

-The proposed new reporting requirement is part of the $3.5 trillion package that Democrats are advancing via reconciliation and is currently in committee on Capitol Hill.
+The proposed new reporting requirement is part of the $3.5 trillion package that Democrats are seeking to advance via reconciliation.